 - Mental stress

-Episodes of ISP last from a few seconds to 1 or 2 minutes, often upon waking up from rapid eye movement (REM) sleep.
-REM sleep is when dreaming occurs.
-During ISP episodes, the person is unable to move or speak, but is aware of their surroundings.
-Breathing is not affected.
-These spells end on their own or when the person is touched or moved.
-In rare cases, the person may have dream-like sensations or hallucinations, which may be scary to them.
+Episodes of sleep paralysis last from a few seconds to 1 or 2 minutes.
+These spells end on their own or when you are touched or moved.
+In rare cases, you can have dream-like sensations or hallucinations, which may be scary.

 Exams and Tests